joshbegley/nyt-latest/README.md

 `In a news conference, the former president recounted a brush with death alongside Willie Brown, the former San Francisco mayor.
 A few aspects of the story don’t hold up to scrutiny.`\
 https://nytimes.com/2024/08/08/us/politics/trump-helicopter-willie-brown.html

-**Donald Trump Feels Bad — So Very Bad — About Poor Joe Biden**\
+**Donald Trump Can’t Get Over What Happened to President Biden**\
-`At his news conference in Florida on Thursday, the former president told a tale of treachery perpetrated against President Biden by Barack Obama, Nancy Pelosi and Kamala Harris.`\
+`At a news conference in Florida on, Mr. Trump said “the presidency was taken away from Joe Biden” by a cabal of Democrats including Barack Obama, Nancy Pelosi and Kamala Harris.`\
 https://nytimes.com/2024/08/08/us/politics/trump-biden-press-conference.html

 **Israel and Norway’s diplomatic clash over Palestinian statehood deepens.**\